Top-ranked recipe named "Beef Casserole with Creamy Cheese Pasta"

 Try this Beef Casserole with Creamy Cheese Pasta recipe, or contribute your own.
-"Pasta" and "Casseroles" are two of the tags cooks chose for Beef Casserole with Creamy Cheese Pasta.
+"Pasta" and "Casseroles" are two tags used to describe Beef Casserole with Creamy Cheese Pasta.

 "The best way I can describe this is like a heartier homemade hamburger helper.
 I used whole grain rotini instead of shells, and made an oopsie by not realizing there are TWO different measurements of broth in this recipe and added too much to the beef/tomato mixture.
 I just let it cook down some and it turned out fine.
 Also, the recipe doesn't include an oven temp, so i just put it at the standard 350 degrees and it turned out great!
 Let me tell you, for anyone saying this is flavorless, change what tomato sauce you use...it's all dependent on the spices in the sauce."- moomasters